 If you have a list of Excel lat long coordinates in a spreadsheet, giving them locations can be a daunting task for those starting in ArcGIS.

 So that’s why we’ve made this easy-to-follow tutorial to guide you in the right direction.

-Let’s look at a quick and easy approach at transforming an Excel table into geographic data in ArcMap.
+Let’s look at a quick and easy approach to transforming an Excel table into geographic data in ArcGIS Pro.

 Step 1.
 Convert degrees/minutes/seconds to decimal degrees

 If you have latitude and longitude coordinates in degrees/minutes/seconds, you will have to prepare these columns in decimal degrees.
 You can either do any of the following to put them in the correct format:

 - Secondly, you can use the following conversion formula = Decimal Degrees = Degrees + (Minutes/60) + (Seconds/3600)

 All column headers should have no special characters and should be kept to a minimum.

 Step 2.
 Ensure the data frame is set to your geographic coordinate system

 In the coordinate system tab, expand geographic coordinate systems.
 Because GPS receivers use WGS84, click “world” and then select WGS 1984.

 Now, the data frame is set to WGS 1984 geographic coordinate system.

 Step 3.
-Add Excel lat long coordinates table to ArcMap
+Add Excel lat long coordinates table to ArcGIS

 Navigate to your Excel spreadsheet and double-click the sheet with the lat long coordinates.

 This will add the Excel table to ArcGIS and appear in the table of contents.